yashumayank/FastNeo/README.md

 # SYSTEM REQUIREMENTS
 x86-64 compatible processors, 4GB RAM and 64-bit Linux.
 The whole workflow runs on 2 cores and processes 10^10 bases (two 10GB fastq files) in ~15 minutes

-# INSTALL AND SETUP (PRE-REQUISITES)
+# INSTALL PRE-REQUISITES

 Download and install bowtie2, samtools and julia, which are required to run this tool.
-The following command can be used to install through conda :-
+The following command can be used to install through conda
 ```
 conda install -c bioconda bowtie2 samtools julia
 ```

-Use the following code to install the required packages in Julia.
+Use the following code to install the required packages in Julia
 ```
 julia pkginstall.jl
 ```

+# INSTALL AND RUN

 Download the tool
 ```